rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/default-alerts/_index.md

 | Etcd member has no leader | A critical alert is triggered when the etcd cluster does not have a leader for at least three minutes. |

-# Alerts for Kube Components
+# Alerts for Kubernetes Components
 Rancher provides alerts when core Kubernetes system components become unhealthy.

 Controllers update Kubernetes resources based on changes in etcd.
 The [controller manager](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-controller-manager/) monitors the cluster desired state through the Kubernetes API server and makes the necessary changes to the current state to reach the desired state.